rishabhballal/option-pricing/README.md

 )
 ```

-Here, `option3` is an Asian put option struck at 95.
-Note that the payoff argument `path` will be a NumPy array of stock prices at the times given in `path_times`.
+From the payoff, `option3` is recognised as an arithmetic Asian put option struck at 95.
+Note that the argument `path` of the payoff function will be a NumPy array of stock prices at the times given in `path_times`.
 Once again, the last argument is optional; `path_times=[]` by default, which corresponds to the path-independent case.
-However, when it comes to options having path-independent payoffs, the binomial trees approach is much more efficient.
+However, when it comes to options with path-independent payoffs, the binomial trees approach is much more efficient.

 The number of paths in the Monte Carlo simulations can be adjusted with `stocks.nr_paths`.

+## Payoff functions

+Some standard payoff functions are already defined in `payoffs.py`, and fall into two categories.

+* Path-independent: forward contract, vanilla call and put, digital call and put, power call and put, and straddles.
+* Path-dependent: fixed and floating lookback calls and puts, arithmetic and geometric Asian calls and puts, and discrete barrier calls and puts.

+On importing the `payoffs.py` module, its functions offer semantic ease when instantiating options.
+For example, the payoff arguments of `option2` and `option3` can be rewritten as `payoffs.vanilla_put(strike=95)` and `payoffs.arithmetic_asian_put(strike=95)` respectively.

+## Price and Greeks

+To output the price or a Greek (Delta, Gamma, Vega, Rho, Theta) of any instantiated option, simply call its identically-named method; _e.g._ `option1.price()`, `option2.delta()`, `option3.vega()`.